150th Guards Motor Rifle Division: Reactivation (2016)

-The unit was re-established in December 2016 in Rostov Oblast as a full motor rifle division with its division HQ scheduled to open in Novocherkassk and was meant to become part of the to-be-reactivated 8th Guards Army, as part of the broader structural reform of the Russian armed forces.
+The unit was re-established in December 2016 in Rostov Oblast as a full motor rifle division with its division HQ scheduled to open in Novocherkassk and was meant to become part of the 8th Combined Arms Army, as part of the broader structural reform of the Russian armed forces.

 The division was equipped with T-90A MBTs, BMP-3 IFVs and BTR-80 APCs, and contains as-yet undisclosed infantry, armour, artillery and SAM regiments, as well as communications, logistics and intelligence units.
 The division's re-formation was completed by 2017.
 In 2018, Russian president Putin signed decrees naming some of the division's units after localities in Belarus, Poland, and Ukraine.

 On the eve of Victory Day in 2019, the commander of the Southern Military District, Colonel General Aleksandr Dvornikov, presented a copy of the Victory Banner to the commander of the 150th Rifle Division.
+On 1 December 2019, the 103rd motorized rifle regiment was formed as part of the division.
+On 18 January 2020, the regiment was presented its renewed Colour of the 2008/2010 pattern.
+Creation of the new unit completed the formation of the 150th motorized rifle division.

-The division has been heavily engaged in the invasion of Ukraine with its commander, Major General Oleg Mityaev, reportedly killed in action around March 18.
+The division has been heavily engaged in the invasion of Ukraine with its commander, Major General Oleg Mityaev, reportedly killed in action around 18 March 2022.